 The effects of poor airflow are evident in Seoul, where a coronavirus cluster was concentrated on just one floor of a 19-floor building.
 The contagion pattern suggests the rapid spread of infections within dense indoor areas with shared airspace and is perpetuated by improper air circulation - a common occurrence in modern building designs.

-To tackle this concern, organisations can explore the use of UV, or ultraviolet light and air purification technologies to eliminate virus in the air, to compensate for the lack of these systems in the building.
+To tackle this concern, organization can explore the use of UX, or ultraviolet light and air purification technologies to eliminate virus in the air, to compensate for the lack of these systems in the building.
 Better filtration systems can increase the quality of recirculated air while UV lights destroy microorganisms in the atmosphere it comes into contact with.
 Well-ventilated areas have been proven to contain very low amount of virus compared with places that have poor air circulation, which can be attributed to increased air flow especially in high density, indoor spaces.

 Transitioning back to the office

 As there are not enough experts at this time when it comes to post-COVID office design, clients still need to implement good housekeeping practices; with the designers complementing these efforts with best practices incorporating wellness in office design.
 It is crucial that people continue to be diligent in keeping their distance from colleagues despite the urge to communicate in close proximity with one another.
 Maintain personal hygiene by washing your hands each time you are done using the toilet.
 Companies can facilitate this process by placing hand sanitiser at convenient locations throughout the office and ensuring that other hygiene products are regularly replenished.
-It is also important to bear in mind that the virus has yet to be fully contained, hence it is wise for organisations to retain some form of remote working until the pandemic blows over.
+It is also important to bear in mind that the virus has yet to be fully contained, hence it is wise for organisation to retain some form of remote working until pandemic blow over.